gitopedia/gitopedia/docs/roadmap.md

   - Add configuration and documentation for `SEARXNG_URL`, `OPENAI_BASE_URL`, `OPENAI_API_KEY`, `OPENAI_MODEL`/`DEEPSEEK_MODEL`.
 - **DONE:** Implement the Knowledgebase indexing process.
 Develop a Python script (or use an existing tool) to parse all Markdown files in Gitopedia.
 For each article, generate its metadata (`meta.json`), including fields like `id` (ULID), `title`, perhaps an excerpt or list of references.
 Aggregate these into a searchable SQLite database (using SQLite FTS5 or FTS4 for full-text search on article content).
 Verify that running this script locally produces an `index.sqlite` with the sample articles.
 - **DONE:** Set up an automated workflow for Knowledgebase.
 Configure a GitHub Action that triggers on new content in Gitopedia (e.g. push events on main) to run the indexing script.
 For MVP, this action can simply run tests or produce an artifact (it might not yet deploy the SQLite file, but should at least confirm the process).
 Ensure the workflow can ingest new summarized sources organized by the Copilot phase.
-- **DONE:** Implement cross-repo triggers using GitHub Actions:
+- **PARTIALLY DONE:** Implement cross-repo triggers using GitHub Actions:
-  - **In Gitopedia**: Create a workflow (on push to main) that triggers Knowledgebase's workflow.
-This can use `actions/github-script` or a curl to GitHub API to send a `repository_dispatch` to Knowledgebase.
-(Requires a GitHub token with repo scope stored as a secret.)
-  - **In Knowledgebase**: Add a workflow to receive the dispatch (trigger on: `repository_dispatch` with a specific event type, e.g., `content-updated`).
-This workflow runs the index build.
-On completion (success), use a similar method to dispatch to Website.
-Include payload data like `gitopedia_sha` and perhaps knowledgebase's new index version (or a URL to fetch it).
-  - **In Website**: Have a workflow on: `repository_dispatch` (e.g., event type `rebuild-site`) that runs the build and deploy.
-It should use the `gitopedia_sha` from the payload to ensure it builds the matching content version.
-It should also retrieve the new `index.sqlite` (maybe provided as an artifact URL or downloaded from S3) for packaging with the search lambda or for verification.
-  - Secure these triggers by scoping them to specific event types and secrets.
-(Only accept dispatches from our own workflows, using a shared secret if needed to verify authenticity.)
+  - **DONE - In Gitopedia**: Created workflow that triggers Knowledgebase via `repository_dispatch` on push to main.
+  - **DONE - In Knowledgebase**: Added workflow to receive dispatch, build index, and upload to S3.
+Index build and S3 upload working with OIDC authentication.
+  - **TODO - In Knowledgebase**: Add dispatch to Website on successful index build (not yet implemented).
+  - **DONE - In Website**: Workflow receives `repository_dispatch` and builds/deploys static site to S3/CloudFront with OIDC authentication.
+  - **DONE**: AWS infrastructure configured with IAM OIDC roles for secure CI/CD access.
 - **TODO:** Develop the Search Lambda (Search API) in the Website (or a dedicated directory).
 Use Python or Node.js to create a function that can load the `index.sqlite` file and execute full-text queries.
 For MVP, you can bundle the SQLite from Knowledgebase manually (e.g. attach it in the lambda package).
 Implement a simple query handler: accept a query string and return top N article IDs/titles.
 (Tip: Use SQLite FTS query with rank and snippet to get a summary – this is supported as shown in similar projects).
 Specific implementation steps:
   - Write the Lambda function code to open the SQLite database and perform a parameterized search query.
 (Ensure to use parameter binding to prevent any possibility of SQL injection, even though input is likely limited and sanitized by SQLite FTS.)
   - Test the function locally (it can be run with a test event JSON).
 Use a small test SQLite with known entries to verify that queries return expected results.